 - Kitchen renovations

 Firstly, consider the layout to the kitchen.
 “When people look at a house, and in particular a kitchen, they look to see how it will work for them and if it is the right fit for their lifestyle or daily routine.
-Creating a layout that flows from space to space and is more versatile doesn’t just make better use of the square footage, but also can appeal to a larger demographic,” Mickey said.
+Creating a layout that flows from space to space and is more versatile doesn’t just make better use of the square footage, but also can appeal to a larger demographic,” Debra said.

 Consider adding an island bench to increase useable space and bring people to a central point, as well as utilising over-counter cabinets and countertops with raised eating areas to declutter the area.

 For a quick and easy kitchen facelift, swap outdated cabinet doors and fixings with new versions.
 If you are artistically inclined, a fresh coat of paint or lacquer restores tired cabinet doors to their former glory for little cost aside from your time.
-The splashback is another relatively simple and cost-effective kitchen reno that can make a huge difference to the look and feel of the room.
+The backsplash is another relatively simple and cost-effective kitchen renovation that can make a huge difference to the look and feel of the room.

 The way a room is lit can have a dramatic impact on the overall feel, so look closely at where the lights are and how you can better enhance the features of the room to make it more welcoming as well as functional.
-For example, under cabinet lighting in the kitchen offers ambiance, plenty of light for cooking and a lovely highlight for key components such as the splashback or stone benchtops.
+For example, under cabinet lighting in the kitchen offers ambiance, plenty of light for cooking and a lovely highlight for key components such as the backsplash or stone benchtops.

 In other rooms, a lightshade that complements the overall feel can work wonders in bringing it all together, as can some well-placed downlights or free-standing lamps.